TaurusOmar/reconbulk/README.md

 - Scans subdomains with Naabu to find open ports
 - Scans subdomains with Nuclei for potential vulnerabilities
 - Organizes results in a structured directory
+- The tool follows a logical structure to gather the subdomains and information from each tool to be used by the next one.
+- Postive httpx subdomains are used for scanning by Nuclei.

 ## **File Structure**